Go Big On Heavenly, Snuggly Oversized Sweaters

-Name a more iconic winter duo than Lenny Kravitz and his giant scarf...we'll wait.
-The memorable photo of the singer strolling down a city street wearing a colossal scarf exudes excess and the memes it inspired will live on forever.
-Oversized sweaters are exaggerated, low-key dramatic, and most of all comfortable to the core.
-And since winter is coming — as you've likely heard a Game of Thrones fan declare at some point in the past few weeks — we took a page from Lenny's book and went on the hunt for some big-time knits.
+Name a more iconic winter duo than Lenny Kravitz and his giant scarf.
+(We’ll wait.)
+The memorable photo of the singer strolling down a city street wearing a colossal scarf exudes excess, and the memes it inspired will live on forever.
+Oversized sweaters are exaggerated, low-key dramatic, and most of all, comfortable to the core.
+And since winter is here to stay for a while, we took a page from Lenny’s book and went on the hunt for some big-time, rockstar knits in silhouettes that envelope the body.

 The comfort of a roomy sweater is undeniable.
-Whether it's hand-knit from your grandma or the product of some weekend retail therapy, everyone should consider hunkering down in a wearable tent of snuggly softness.
-Plus, nothing looks better when you're curled up by a warm fire with a cup of hot cocoa — not that we'd suggest any pre-orchestrated "in the moment" Instagram captures for your upcoming ski trip — if it happens, so be it.
-So, let's get down to the knitty gritty and check out 29 of the most comfy oversized sweaters worth being meme-ified on your next winter outing.
+Whether it’s hand-knit by your grandma or the product of some hasty weekend retail therapy, everyone should consider hunkering down in a wearable tent of snuggly softness.
+Plus, nothing looks better when you’re curled up by a warm fire with a cup of hot cocoa (not that we’re actually suggesting any pre-orchestrated “in the moment” Instagram captures for your upcoming ski trip).
+So, let's get down to the knitty-gritty and check out 31 of the most comfy, meme-worthy oversized sweaters for your next cold-weather outing.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.